Lyalpha/ifuanal/docs/tutorial.rst

 As an example we make an SDSS-like 3 arcsec fibre on the galaxy nucleus: ::

-  >>> cube.add_custom_bin([160.592, 166.442], 3/0.2)
+  >>> cube.add_custom_bin([160.592, 166.442], 2/0.2)
   "added custom bin -1 to the list"

 where 0.2 is the pixel scale of MUSE in arcsecs.
-Once all fitting has been performed, the results for this bin (assuming it was the first or only custom bin to be added) can be accessed via the bin number -1 in the :ref:`results-dict`
+Once all fitting has been performed, the results for this bin (assuming it was the first custom bin to be added) can be accessed via the bin number -1 in the :ref:`results-dict`

 ..
 TODO::